satyakb/comment/README.md

 comment
 =======

-To run, use the following commands in the project directory:
+To run, enter the following commands in the command line in the project directory:

 ```
-npm install
+$ npm install
-npm start
+$ npm start
 ```